jfayaz/Compute_RZZ_Params/README.md

       'Pulse_Classification'  -->  contains Pulse Classification parameters

-The indices of the results are in the same order as the provided GMs.
-The code will also create 'RZZ_Params' .mat and .xlsx files that contain the important RZZs that are useful for engineering analysis.
-These results are also present in the workspace variable named 'RZZ_PARAMS'
+The indices of the results are in the same order as the provided GMs. % The code will also create 'RZZ_Params' .mat and .xlsx files that contain the important RZZs that are useful for engineering analysis.
+These results are also present in the workspace variable named 'RZZ_PARAMS'.
+The field names contain either '_maj' or '_min' which refers to the component of GM (after rotation as per the provided reference).

+        '_maj' --> refers to 'Major' component for Non-Pulse-Like and Far-Field GMs, and refers to 'Largest Pulse' component for Pulse-Like GMs
+        '_min' --> refers to 'Intermediate' component for Non-Pulse-Like and Far-Field GMs, and refers to 'Orthogonal' component for Pulse-Like GMs

 Also, the Sa of the rotated components will be provided as 'SA_SPECTRA' variable and saved as 'SA_SPECTRA.mat'